-- 1. The extent to which the applicant clearly identifies and discusses anticipated challenges that might be encountered in designing and implementing the activities described in the work plan. - 2.
-The extent to which the applicant describes unique approaches to resolve each anticipated and/or existing challenge.
+1. The extent to which the applicant clearly identifies and discusses anticipated challenges that might be encountered in designing and implementing the activities described in the work plan.

+- 2. The extent to which the applicant describes unique approaches to resolve each anticipated and/or existing challenge. - For AHE track only: the extent to which the applicant addresses any additional barriers or challenges unique to the underserved community identified and potential resolutions.